abrown5421/mern-fsa-starter/README.md

 MERN FSA Starter is a modern, scalable frontend and backend starter boilerplate built with **React**, **Redux Toolkit**, **TypeScript**, and **Feature-Sliced Architecture (FSA)**.
 This project is structured as a **pnpm monorepo** and is designed to support applications ranging from small prototypes to large-scale production systems, ensuring maintainable code structure and clear ownership.

-This documentation focuses on the three independent modules, backend, rontend, and CLI, that make up the application.
+This documentation focuses on the three independent modules, backend, frontend, and CLI, that make up the application.

 ---